sethhaskellcondie/the-game-pensieve-api/Notes.md

 - Exceptions
 - The Keychain

-Filters and CustomFieldValues are a blurry area for the api tests.
-They do make writing and maintaining the tests much easier, so I'm willing to bend the rules there.
-I haven't found a way to implement this restriction programmatically right now it is implemented by hand, but I would like to find a solution to this in the future.

 ## Return Body
-The body of requests was inspired a bit by the JSON API format.
-Intentional responses will have a "data" and "errors" attributes as part of the body.
+The body of requests was inspired by the JSON API format.
+Responses will have a "data" and "errors" attributes as part of the body.
 If the request was successful then the errors will return with a null value.
 Otherwise the data will be null and the errors will display one or more messages.
 This will illustrate when the response was intentional or not, for example a DELETE reuqest will usually not return a body in this date will be blank, and the errors will be null showing that the request was successful there was just no data to return.

 ## Docker Flow
 The project can be run by running the dockerfile this will spin up three containers.